 Define who your buyer is

 The first task you have is to identify who your buyer is.
-You’ll often hear this referred to as your buyer persona.
+You'll often hear this referred to as your buyer persona.
 However, personas focus on individuals who form part of the buying process at your target organisations.
-What I would advocate you to do is build organisational charts of your companies so that you can identify who does what.
+What I advocate is to build an organisational chart of your target companies so that you can identify who does what.
 Check out the example below.

 - The decision-maker is